nicoleyang22/My-first-Data-Pipeline-for-ETL/README.md

 2. **Transform**: Clean data by handling missing values, normalizing columns, and applying data types.
 3. **Load**: Insert transformed data into an SQLite database for further analysis.

-### Contributors
-If you want to contribute to this project, you can fix the repository and submit a pull request.

 ### Contact
 For questions, feedback, or suggestions, feel free to reach out:
 - **Email**: chuncy0331@gmail.com